crazyscorpio12/better_spree_paypal_express/README.md

 # Spree PayPal Express

+WARNING: Extremely customized version for a very specific requirement!!! :wink:

 This is a "re-do" of the official [spree_paypal_express][4] extension.
 The old extension is extremely hard to maintain and complex.

 Behind-the-scenes, this extension uses [PayPal's Merchant Ruby SDK](https://github.com/paypal/merchant-sdk-ruby).